fs-mschmidty/mpsgSE/docs/species_evaluation_automation_process.md

 ## Build Eligible List

-### Natureserve State List
+### NatureServe State List

-The eligible list development begins with pulling all species in Natureserve for a given unit.
+The eligible list development begins with pulling all species in NatureServe for a given unit.
 To do this we begin by pulling all species for the state where a unit resides.
 In most cases one state pull is needed, but for units that reside in multiple states each state must be pulled and then the lists should be merged, eliminating duplicates.

-A pull for any given state does note determine eligibility for a unit list, instead it is the total number of species tracked by Natureserve for any given state.
+A pull for any given state does note determine eligibility for a unit list, instead it is the total number of species tracked by NatureServe for any given state.
 Species found on the state list must also be determined to occupy a given unit (determined to be Native and Known) and meet other qualifying criteria (USDA Forest Service 2015).

-Data used from the Natureserve state pull to determine eligibility are:
+Data used from the NatureServe state pull to determine eligibility are:

 1. Scientific Name
-2. Natureserve Global Rank (G/T Rank)
+2. NatureServe Global Rank (G/T Rank)
 3. State Rank for given state (S/T Rank)
 4. USFWS Status (Endangered, Threatened, Candidate, or Under Review)